lukmuk/em-scalebartools/archive/v0.2/README.md

 * Especially useful for batch conversion of SEM/FIB images (run from `Process -> Batch -> Macro...` ): In the batch processing menu insert the macro command `runMacro('FEI_Crop_Scalebar.ijm');`.

+* **Note:** The boundaries for the cropping area **depend on the microscope system type** because older FIB/SEMs use a nearly quadratic image format whereas modern microscope use landscape mode by default.
+You may need to adjust the microscope list once in the macro for your SEM, see instructions below.

 ##### Move Overlays Tool (Circle icon)

 * Move around scale bar for fine tuning of the position.
 Will anchor to special positions for easier alignment.